mateuszjurewicz/notes_public/notes/Bash.md

 * `rm -r dir1`
 removes recursively the directory and its contents
 * `rmdir dir1 dir2`
 removes only empy directories from given list	you can use it with * to clean things safely (only empty directories) matching some name pattern
+* `head file1`
+shows first 10 lines of a file.
+* `head -20 file1`
+shows first 20 lines.
 * `cat file1`
 prints the entire contents of a file
 * `cat >> file2`